 Personally, I enjoy managing a team and helping to support those who want to progress in their career.
 Everyone Active is fantastic organisation from that perspective, as they really do support you in your career development.

 I’m never one to shy away from a task and I wouldn’t ask any of my team to do something that I wasn’t prepared to do myself.
 I enjoy getting stuck in, being hands on and really getting to know our centre users.

-What are the biggest challenges in your role, or facing your industry generally?
+What are the biggest challenges in your General Manager Role, or facing your industry generally?

 As a manager, my biggest challenge is understanding that everyone in my team is completely different and work in different ways.
 So, it’s about being able to manage all the personalities, adapting to their needs and getting the very best out of them.

 My other biggest challenge is managing everyone’s expectations.
 I need to ensure we are keeping our customers happy at all times and really listening to their wants and needs.
 As a local authority leisure operator, I also need to ensure we are hitting our objectives set by the council and keeping them happy too.